 Most large cities have streets or districts which are known for their shops and cafes.
 In Melbourne such eating zones include Lygon St Carlton, Brunswick St Fitzroy, and Acland St in St Kilda.
-But there are other gems hiding out in the suburbs, and I stumbled across a good one recently.
+But there are other gems hiding out in the suburbs, one of which I found accidentally while on a coffee crawl.

 The area is the shopping precinct of Maling Road in Canterbury, an inner eastern suburb of Melbourne.
 It's a great little area for cafes, gourmet foods and quality coffee ... and there are some interesting shops too.